-- Within the CivCRM menu, go to Support > Developer > API Explorer or go to the URL
+- Within the CivCRM menu, go to Support > Developer and either API Explorer v3 or API Explorer v4 (URL

-The API explorer actually executes real API calls.
+The API explorer executes real API calls.
 It can modify data!
 So if you execute a

 delete call, it will really delete the contact.
 As such, any experimenting is best done within a test site.

 You can select the entity you want to use, for example

 Contact and the action you want to perform, for example